 If you’re like me, you use anchor charts for everything.
 I’ve even used an anchor chart for how to behave in the bathroom, but that’s a different story for another time.
 So, as with everything else, my context clues instruction has always started with an anchor chart.
 I’ve learned a few things over the years about how to make effective anchor charts and prevent them from just becoming wall decorations.
-The most important of which were to make them with the kids instead of ahead of time and to make them interactive.
+The most important of which was to make them with the kids instead of ahead of time and to make them interactive.

 One of my favorite ways to do this is to have the kids make their own anchor charts in their reading interactive notebooks.
 I give them a framework and they add to it with me.
 (Examples below) This helps them focus on the important parts of the concept and gives them a personal reference to look back on when they need a refresher.
 It doesn’t have to be anything complicated or cutesy.
 All you need to do is think about the most important things you want them to remember about using context clues and work around that.

 Make your large context clues anchor chart interactive by leaving pieces of it blank for the students to fill in with their work during stations or reading workshop.
 Pro-tip: Have the kids use post-it notes if you’re departmentalized to save the anchor chart for the next class(es).

 Everything is more fun when it’s turned into a game.
 Seriously, what kid doesn’t jump at the chance to play a game during class?
 Games are great for targeting specific concepts such as homophones, prefixes & suffixes, etc. You can also use them to spiral context clues practice throughout the entire year!
 The kids really love when the context clues station games are changed up for seasons and holidays.
 It just adds a little festive feeling to stations.